 These regulations are likely to have a significant impact on a wide range of organisations, and I believe many are still unaware of the implications.

 Avid Plus will provide information and tools to assist PCBU’s understand and make changes to accommodate the regulations.
 Procedures and forms needed are also available from Avid Online.
-If you would like further information on the changes to hazardous substance management contact us or download our free detailed White Paper on the changes, here.
+If you would like further information on the changes to hazardous substance management contact us.